 Community & Visitor Information

-- Frequently Asked Questions for Executive Order No. 141 (Phase Two)
+- Frequently Asked Questions for Executive Order No. 141 (Phase 2)

-- Frequently Asked Questions for Executive Order No. 138 (Phase One)
+- Frequently Asked Questions for Executive Order No. 138 (Phase 1)

 - Cabarrus, municipalities to align with State Stay-at-Home Order

 - Governor Cooper Announces Statewide Stay at Home Order

 - Charlotte Motor Speedway Becomes Pit Stop for Atrium Health Coronavirus Testing

 - Rider Transit Suspends Fares During Cabarrus Stay at Home Proclamation

 - Cabarrus, Municipalities announce Stay at Home Proclamation

 - A Message From Cabarrus County Leaders